 In terms of attractive characteristics, we seek investments that are fundamentally undervalued due to a variety of ‘hidden’ values that the market may have missed such as upside to management’s guidance or analyst estimates, the potential for strategic value creation (buybacks, spin-offs, M&A), improving or underappreciated industry dynamics, and overly bearish sentiment.
 In short, we seek to invest in businesses with high returns on capital and above average growth prospects that are selling well below their intrinsic value.

 Scholtz & Company has developed computerized quantitative formulas to explain the three main factors (earnings expectations, relative valuation, and investor sentiment) that drive a company’s price performance.
 Using 15 years of monthly data on over 4,000 equities, our back-testing model has helped us identify certain characteristics that help lead to outperformance.
-In the future, we expect computer models to have an even greater presence in stock selection and, as such, we consider this one of the most important tools undergoing constant improvement.

 Besides allowing an objective opinion on any given security, our quantitative models are typically used to narrow down the stock market to a more select group of stocks that will potentially perform well.
 Please click here for a more in-depth discussion about our use of quantitative models and how this will help achieve superior investment performance.